Lorentz-like extension Mixing Higgs and Gauge Fields in a U(1) symmetric model: Fields and a Locally Invariant Model II

 \section{Fields and a Locally Invariant Model II}

 We address now the use of differential representations for having actual external symmetries transforming also the geometric frame (extended space--time).
-We notice that the operator $\partial_{\mu}$ usually inserted in the covariant derivative do not close an algebra with the obtained differential operators $-\ip\,\delta_{{\cal O}}$.
-Nevertheless, we observe that the operator $-\ip\delta_{T_{\mu}}$ in the 5D representation has a close resemblance to the one used to represent translations.
+We notice that the operator \(\partial_{\mu}\) usually inserted in the covariant derivative does not close an algebra with the obtained differential operators \(-\ip\,\delta_{{\cal O}}\).
+Nevertheless, we observe that the operator \(-\ip\delta_{T_{\mu}}\) in the 5D representation has a close resemblance to the one used to represent translations.
 It is not ruled out that through some mechanism, it might contribute to the Standard model translations.
-In this model, we could perhaps abandon the variable $\chi_4$ all together since there is already a copy of the Poincar\'e algebra lurking in the obtained extension.
+In this model, we could perhaps abandon the variable \(\chi_4\) altogether since there is already a copy of the Poincaré algebra lurking in the obtained extension, and the LE is not affected by the contraction.
 We do not know if both Higgs and gravitational interaction could be recovered from such a model, but it is worth pursuing this line of thought for a moment.
-When introducing further internal symmetries, the $T_{\mu}$ becomes $T_{\alpha\mu}$ with $\alpha$ a fundamental $SU(2)$ representation label associated to a complex coordinate.
-So, the variable $\chi_4$ for getting separately translation generators will be required.
+When introducing further internal symmetries, the \(T_{\mu}\) becomes \(T_{\alpha\mu}\) with \(\alpha\) a fundamental \(SU(2)\) representation label associated with a complex coordinate.
+So, the variable \(\chi_4\) for getting separately translation generators will be required.